pusher/pusher-js/README.md

 These can be changed to point to alternative Pusher URLs (used internally for our staging server).

+#### `wsPath`

+Useful in special scenarios if you're using the library against an endpoint you control yourself.
+If you're not sure whether you need this, you don't need it.

 #### `ignoreNullOrigin` (Boolean)

 Ignores null origin checks for HTTP fallbacks.
 Use with care, it should be disabled only if necessary (i.e. PhoneGap).